Longitudinal Analysis of Mask and No-Mask on Child Face Recognition

 \section{Conclusion and Future Work}

 Driven by the COVID-19 pandemic and subsequent face mask conformity, this paper, contrary to prior works, investigated the impact of aging with face mask on child subject recognition.
-Particularly, the empirical efficacy of three publicly available SOA face matchers and a post-COVID-19 COTS system was conducted under face masked children cross-age verification and identification scenarios.
+Particularly, the empirical efficacy of four FRS was conducted under face masked children cross-age verification and identification scenarios.
 This study assembled longitudinal Indian children (i.e., boys and girls aged from 2 to 18) cohorts database with synthetic masks, and showed that face systems’ performances are severely deteriorated by aging with masks.
-Moreover, the study found that accuracy of face systems is affected by mask with eyeglasses.
-Also, the recognition/identification levels of girls in the used dataset appear to be higher than boys.
-Future works will be focused on creating large longitudinal child database with different ethnicities and real masks, developing face recognition models that are inherently robust to face mask with aging, and investigating face mask with aging as face presentation attacks.
+Moreover, the study found that accuracy of FRS is affected by mask with eyeglasses.
+Also, the identification levels of girls in the ECLF appear to be higher than boys.
+In future, we will work towards creating a longitudinal child database with real masks and different ethnicities, developing FRS that are inherently robust to face mask aging, and investigating face mask aging as a face presentation attack.